The Connection Between Diabetes and Poor Circulation

 1. Exercise Regularly and Stay Active

 Exercise should be an essential part of a daily routine for anybody suffering from diabetes and poor circulation.
 This is because exercise naturally increases local circulation while working to lower cholesterol and improve heart function.
+Exercising for just three minutes every 30 minutes can improve blood flow and blood vessel dilation more effectively than longer bouts of exercise for people with type 2 diabetes.
 Better circulation also means that your body tissues have better access to oxygen and other nutrients which help with pain relief.
 Focus on aerobic exercises such as walking, running, biking or swimming, along with these at-home workouts and stretches:

 There are no downsides to a healthy diet.
 Steering clear of excessive amounts of salt and saturated fats can help you manage your body weight, blood pressure and cholesterol.
+A heart healthy diet supports circulation, helps manage blood sugar, and reduces risk factors such as high blood pressure and high cholesterol.
 A better diet can keep your arteries clear and lower your blood sugar.
 Be sure to discuss any diet with your doctor to make sure you are getting the nutrients you need.

 3. Quit Smoking